 As usual, my email address was not whitelisted (as I ask buyers to do), and the download link email was in their junk/spam box the whole time.
 I even have a note to check that on the same contact form they used.

 A snarky demanding tone, right?
 With the cherry on the top by bolding just two words with a dash of extra question marks.

 No doubt about it, if you make the extra effort to bold specific text in an email, you are bold.
 However, many underestimate how bolding certain words or sentences can make an otherwise benign statement one with emphasis.

 To bold only specific terms or phrases certainly makes a point of making a point.
 To think otherwise is, well, silly.
 You’re bolding.
 Therefore the words bolded have more emphasis.

 Then, if you turn that bolded word to red text — Yikes!
-This definitely make things worse and add multiple !!! or ??? and you are clearly upset.
-Plan on the person on the other side to perceive that emphasis X10 your intent!
+Bolding plus red definitely emphasize those words even further.
+Then add multiple !!! or ??? and you are relaying an aggressive tone.

 Here’s the thing.
 You cannot control the level of emphasis perceived by the recipient.
 So, plan on the person on the other side to perceive that emphasis X10 your intent.

 Be very sure that this emotional and emphasized tone is what you want to relay before hitting send.
 To say after the fact that you “didn’t mean it that way” is a cop-out.

 By claiming you didn’t mean it simply reflects you are unable to stand behind your comments.
 And what you did mean to say when you composed that email.